karinov/seva/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Seva Layanan Otomotif Mobil Bekas Berkualitas
+Seva Mobil Bekas Tawarkan Kemudahan Cari Mobil Kondisi 90% dengan Pilihan Expert
 ==================================================

 Contents: